MuhammadMuhidin/icanreadcinere-absensi/README.md

-# icanreadcinere-absensi
+# icanreadcinere

-**icanreadcinere-absensi** is an internal attendance management system developed for *I Can Read* Cinere branch.
+this is an internal attendance management system developed for *I Can Read* Cinere branch.
 The system is designed to record employee check-in and check-out activities and to manage leave requests in a centralized and structured manner.

 This application aims to improve attendance accuracy, simplify HR administrative processes, and provide clear, trackable attendance data for daily operations and reporting purposes.